gnodi/danf/README.md

 * - But everything is already object in javascript!
 * - Why the hell do you want to use OOP in javascript?

 First, that is not because all variables are objects that a langage can be considered as providing a way to make a straightforward and robust OOP.
-As for now, native javascript does not allow to make a reliable industrial OOP code (this will be explained in the concept section of the documentation).
+As for now, native javascript does not allow to make a reliable industrial OOP code (the reasons are explained in the [concepts](doc/concepts.md) section of the documentation).
 Then, OOP is certainly not a matter of language, but rather a means of architecturing applications.
 So why not use OOP for a javascript application?

 Hello world